alessandromagrini/gbmt/README.md

 # gbmt
 __Estimation of group-based multi-trajectory models__

-`gbmt` is an R package implementing maximum likelihood estimation through the Expectation-Maximization algorithm for group-based multi-trajectory models.
+`gbmt` is an R package implementing several functionalities for group-based multi-trajectory models, including maximum likelihood estimation through the Expectation-Maximization algorithm and graphical visualization of group-based trajectories.
 The reference papers are:

 A. Magrini (2021).
 Assessment of agricultural sustainability in European Union countries: a group-based multi-trajectory approach. _Under review_.